Drones in fusion: A first-of-its-kind aerial inspection at JET

 How these flights support fusion machine maintenance and decommissioning

-The flights successfully demonstrated that drone-based imaging and inspection can be performed safely to support JDR activities and provided valuable learnings for future flights.
+The flights successfully demonstrated that drone-based imaging and inspection can safely support JDR activities.
+They also provided valuable learnings for future flights.

 If adopted, drones could save time and money.
 For example, they would avoid the need to carefully erect scaffolding to inspect equipment at height, which is time-consuming in a controlled area.
 The initial inspection data captured from the flight, which has already improved one aspect of maintenance, hints at the wider potential.

 These flights and the lessons learned pave the way for aerial drone use at JET, and in fusion engineering and decommissioning more widely.
-This aims to lead to enhanced situational awareness, reduced inspection time and downtime, and better data quality that can be easily integrated into a digital environment and artificial intelligence models.
-All of that will be achieved whilst reducing the need for people to enter harmful environments.
+The aim is to enhance situational awareness, reduce inspection time and downtime, and gather better data quality.
+This can easily integrate into a digital environment and artificial intelligence models.
+This can be achieved whilst reducing the need for people to enter harmful environments.